MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

 3. In **Table 2: MVC Controllers**, add an action using the following information:
     - Controller name: **PhotoController**
     - Action name: **DisplayGallery (GET)**
-    - Action description: **The action runs when the user requests the photo gallery page.
-The action obtains all the photos from the database and passes them to the DisplayGallery view**
+    - Action description: **The action runs when the user requests the Photo Gallery page.
+The action obtains all the photos from the database and passes them to the DisplayGallery view.**

 4. In **Table 2: MVC Controllers**, add an action using the following information:
     - Controller name: **PhotoController**
     - Action name: **DisplayRecent (GET)**
     - Action description: **This action is similar to the DisplayGallery action except that only the most recent photos are obtained from the database.
-This smaller collection of photos is passed to the DisplayGallery view**
+This smaller collection of photos is passed to the DisplayGallery view.**

 5. In **Table 2: MVC Controllers**, add an action using the following information:
     - Controller name: **PhotoController**
     - Action name: **DisplayPhoto (GET)**
-    - Action description: **This action runs when the user clicks a “Details” link for a photo in a gallery.
-The action obtains full details of a single photo from the database and passes it to the DisplayPhoto view**
+    - Action description: **This action runs when the user clicks a photo's “Details” link in a gallery.
+The action obtains full details of a single photo from the database and passes it to the DisplayPhoto view.**

 6. In **Table 2: MVC Controllers**, add an action using the following information:
     - Controller name: **PhotoController**
     - Action name: **AddPhoto (GET)**
-    - Action description: **This action runs when the user clicks a “Add a Photo” link.
-The action creates a new instance of the Photo model class and passes it to the AddPhoto view**
+    - Action description: **This action runs when the user clicks an “Add a Photo” link.
+The action creates a new instance of the Photo model class and passes it to the AddPhoto view.**

 7. In **Table 2: MVC Controllers**, add an action using the following information:
     - Controller name: **PhotoController**
     - Action name: **AddPhoto (POST)**
     - Action description: **This action runs when the user clicks “Save” in the AddPhoto view.
-The action saves the file and details of the new Photo to the database and redirects the user to the DisplayGallery view**
+The action saves the file and details of the new photo to the database and redirects the user to the DisplayGallery view.**

 8. In **Table 2: MVC Controllers**, add an action using the following information:
     - Controller name: **PhotoController**
     - Action name: **DeletePhoto (GET)**
     - Action description: **This action runs when the user clicks a “Delete this Photo” link in the DisplayPhoto view.
-The action displays the DeletePhoto view, which requests confirmation for the deletion**
+The action displays the DeletePhoto view, which requests confirmation for the deletion.**

 9. In **Table 2: MVC Controllers**, add an action using the following information:
     - Controller name: **PhotoController**
     - Action name: **DeletePhoto (POST)**
     - Action description: **This action runs when the user clicks “Delete” in the DeletePhoto view.
-The action deletes the current Photo, with its associate Comments, from the database and redirects the user to the DisplayGallery view**
+The action deletes the current photo, with its associated comments from the database and redirects the user to the DisplayGallery view.**

 10. Merge all the rows in the **Controller** column that belong to the **PhotoController** controller, and save the document.